ghc-proposals/ghc-proposals/README.rst

 6. Eventually, the committee rejects a proposal, or passes it back to the author for review, or accepts it.

    `List of accepted proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3AAccepted>`_

+Once a proposal is accepted, it still has to be implemented.
+The author may do that, or someone else.
+Acceptance of the proposal implies that the implementation is will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.

 Do not hesitate to `contact <#questions>`_ us if you have questions.